 Sicily has a long history of elaborate desserts as sugar was introduced to Europe by the Arabs arriving first in Sicily.
 Sicily has been famous for hundreds of years for its sugar craft, particularly almond paste.
 The nunneries have a long tradition in making pastry and sweets, each with its own speciality whose recipe is jealously guarded.
 Frutta Martorana is made most famously by the nuns of the Martorana convent in Palermo for which it is named.

 My sons loved making marzipan fruits (and vegetables) for All Soul’s Day last year at the Planeta estate in Menfi.
-This recipe for the almond paste comes from Maria Grammatico, one of Sicily’s finest bakers who is a former nun.
+This recipe for the almond paste comes from Maria Grammatico, one of Sicily’s finest bakers who grew up in a convent from the age of 11.
 She says the key to this recipe is to buy whole almonds and freshly grind them so that they do not become dry.
 It is easy to make the dough if you have a food processor or Thermomix.

 Frutta Martorana / Pasta Reale (marzipan fruits)